Multistability and Noise-Induced Transitions in Dispersively-Coupled Nonlinear Nanomechanical Modes: Introduction

 Despite the above-described body of work, the dynamics of two dispersively-coupled, bistable nonlinear modes has yet to be fully been elucidated.
 Fig. \ref{fig:intro}c shows the complexity of the problem.
-When both modes $n=1$ and $4$ are driven in their bistable regimes, for instance, the system can be in one of four possible states---$\uparrow\uparrow$, $\uparrow\downarrow$, $\downarrow\uparrow$, and $\downarrow\downarrow$.
+When both modes $n=1$ and $4$ are driven in their bistable regimes, for instance, the system can be in one of four possible states: $\uparrow\uparrow$, $\uparrow\downarrow$, $\downarrow\uparrow$, and $\downarrow\downarrow$.
 The large change in amplitude when one of the modes transitions to a different state can dramatically affect the behavior of the other mode.
+In analogy with the above-mentioned Ising model, this coupling may be positive, where the symmetric $\uparrow\uparrow$ and $\downarrow\downarrow$ states are preferred, or negative, where the asymmetric states are favorable.
 Furthermore, any change in either the force amplitude or force frequency may change the amplitudes of both modes due to the intermodal coupling, possibly triggering unexpected jumps into different states.
 These effects may modulate the effective potential of each mode and lead to the breakdown of the single-mode description in Eq. \ref{eq:trans_rate}, perhaps requiring a formulation based on two interacting particles in a double-well potential.
 Finally, the one-dimensional KPT picture of a single bistable mode may need to be extended appropriately.

 Here, we study this problem of two coupled, bistable nonlinear modes by employing the $n=1$ and $4$ modes of a nanomechanical beam resonator.
 In particular, we rely on fluctuation-enabled transitions to map the stability of the states of the coupled system in the frequency (detuning) domain.
 We identify four distinct stable states of the system; in between these stable regions, we observe transitions between up to three different states.
 These transitions allow us to construct two-dimensional KPT curves in the frequency domain that generalize the KPT description of a single bistable mode with two states.
 The end result is a detailed understanding of the dynamics and inter-state transitions in a system made up of interacting nonlinear subsystems.
 The paper is organized as follows.
 In \S\ref{section:experiment}, we describe our experiment.
 In \S\ref{sec:single-mode}, we show that each mode under study obeys the Duffing equation individually.
 In \S\ref{sec:coupled-modes}, we turn to the dispersive interactions between two modes.
 We measure the amplitude maps for the two coupled modes and identify the stable states using noise-enabled transitions; we then provide the KPT curves and discuss state transitions.
 The final section is reserved for our conclusions.